emilypx/appfair.github.io/index.md

 ### How can I remove my app from the App Fair catalog?

+You can remove or hide (by marking as a "draft") any releases of your app you do not want to be included in the App Fair.
+Note, however, if you have already published multiple releases of the same app, and you remove or hide (via marking as draft) the most recent release, then the next most recent release for which a `fairseal` has been published will automatically be included in the catalog.
+This is an intentional feature, and allows you to pull the latest release of your app while still keeping a version of your app available in the catalog.
+This means, however, that if you want to remove your app from the catalog by hiding or removing releases, you will need to hide or remove *all* the releases that you have published in order to prevent the app from appearing in the catalog.

-The simplest way to remove your app from showing up in the **App Fair.app** catalog is to mark your repository or organization as "private", or else archive (or delete) your organization's `/APP-ORG/App.git` fork.
+The simplest way to remove your entire app from showing up in the **App Fair.app** catalog is to mark your repository or organization as "private", or else archive (or delete) your organization's `/APP-ORG/App.git` fork.

 In addition, disabling issues or discussions for your `/APP-ORG/App.git` fork will also have the result of making your app no longer appear as a valid installation candidate in the **App Fair.app** catalog.
 Since discussions and issues are required in order to allow users a channel for support questions and other communications, disabling either of these features will remove these apps from the catalog the next time it is generated.